jmpicnic/obsidian-docs/docs/Projects/scac-technology/the-ROI-of-sc-technology-projects/ROI.md

 $$

-Which results in a very steep curve at the utilizations that companies usually like to operate facilities (*> 80%*):
+Companies try to operate their facilities at high utilizations, always higher than *80%* utilization to obtain a good return on assets.
+Utilizations above that threshold result in a very steep section of the congestion or queuing factor curve.

 ![Queuing/Congestion Factor](assets/QF.png){: width=67%}

-This means that any variability in utilization will cause big swings in congestion delays.

-By using automation to increase the capacity of a facility, we move the utilization operating point to the left and reduce the sensitivity.
+Any variability in utilization at those levels will cause big swings in congestion delays.
+By using automation to increase the capacity of a facility, we may move the utilization operating point to the left and reduce the sensitivity to changes resulting in more manageable queuing delays.

 ### Reducing Variability of fulfillment operations

 The curve shown above is drawn for the [M/M/1 Processing queue](https://en.wikipedia.org/wiki/M/M/1_queue) as a simple representative of the overall shape of the utilization/congestion response.
 A bit more general model, the [G/G/1 Queuer](https://en.wikipedia.org/wiki/G/G/1_queue) can be approximated using [Kingman's Formula](https://en.wikipedia.org/wiki/Kingman%27s_formula):

 $$

 QF = \frac{\rho}{1-\rho}\left(\frac{c_a^2+c_s^2}{2}\right)

 $$

 Where $c_a$ and $c_s$ are the variability of order arrival and service (fulfillment) times respectively.
 The corresponding Congestion/Utilization response curves change with the variability of the fulfillment times: